al3v/Blue-Green-Deployment-on-Huawei-Cloud/README.md

 This repository contains scripts to perform a Blue-Green deployment on Huawei Cloud using Elastic Load Balancer (ELB).
 The scripts direct traffic between two backend servers, perform deployments, and ensure servers are healthy before switching traffic.

+I tested this script on Huawei Cloud using an Elastic Load Balancer (ELB) with two backend Elastic Cloud Servers (ECS).
+Each ECS instance has Nginx installed, and the ELB health checks are configured to monitor port 80.
+This setup ensures that traffic can be directed to either server during deployment, validating the successful execution of the Blue-Green deployment strategy.

 ## 📋 Prerequisites

 - Huawei Cloud CLI (`hcloud`) must be installed and configured.